jbyuki/instant.nvim/README.md

 Usage
 -----

-1. Fire up the websocket server using [node.js (server/ws_server.js)
+1. Fire up the server using [node.js](https://nodejs.org/en/) (server/ws_server.js).
-2. Create a sharing folder **client1**
+2. Create a sharing folder and name it **client1**.
 ```
 mkdir client1
 ```
-3. Start neovim into this folder
+3. Start neovim into this folder.
 ```
 cd client1/
 neovim
 ```
 4. Make sure the current folder is correct with `:pwd`.
-The sharing folder needs to be correct otherwise it will put the wrong files on the server!
-Don't worry if the folder is not empty, it will not be able to create the server.
+It will put all the files on the server!
+But don't worry if the folder is not empty, it will display an error.

-5. Connect the first client with `InstantStart`
+5. Connect the first client with `InstantStart`.
 ```
 :InstantStart 127.0.0.1 8080
 ```

-6. Create another folder **client2** and start the other instance of neovim
+6. Create another folder and name it **client2**.
+Start the second instance of neovim.
 ```
 mkdir client2
 cd client2/
 neovim
 ```

-7. Join the connection with the second client with `InstantJoin`
+7. Join the connection with `InstantJoin`.
 ```
 :InstantJoin 127.0.0.1 8080
 ```